 In Paris, Daylight Savings Time is observed, so the sun will set much earlier during the winter months.
 It is typically dark in Paris by 17:00 (5pm) at the latest.

-Benefits to Visiting Paris in Winter
+Benefits of Visiting Paris in Winter

 If you’re still with me on traveling to Paris in winter, then be prepared to experience some unexpected benefits to visiting Paris in the off-season!

-For starters, the winter season in Paris sees far fewer crowds than the spring, summer and fall months.
-While iconic sites like the Eiffel Tower will see crowds year round, you won’t feel like part of an ant colony as much during the winter.
+For starters, the winter season in Paris sees far fewer crowds than the spring, summer, and fall months.
+While iconic sites like the Eiffel Tower will see crowds year-round, you won’t feel like part of an ant colony as much during the winter.

 If you plan to visit Paris to go shopping, then January is the best time to go because France’s biannual sales happen during this time!
 Practically all major French retailers participate in this yearly tradition, called Les Soldes.